bokkypoobah/MASSToken/audit/code-review/MASSToken.md

     /// @dev Ends the funding period and sends the ETH home function finalize() external {
-      if (isFinalized) throw;
+      // BK Ok - Cannot finalise the crowdsale more than once if (isFinalized) throw;
-      require (msg.sender == contractOwner); // locks finalize to the ultimate ETH owner if(block.number <= fundingEndBlock && _totalSupply != tokenCreationCap) throw;
+      // BK Ok - Only the contract owner can execute this function require (msg.sender == contractOwner); // locks finalize to the ultimate ETH owner
+      // BK NOTE - (block.number <= fundingEndBlock && _totalSupply != tokenCreationCap) is the same as
+      //           !(block.number > fundingEndBlock || _totalSupply == tokenCreationCap)
+      // BK Ok - The contract owner can finalise after the crowdsale end date, or earlier if the funding cap is reached if(block.number <= fundingEndBlock && _totalSupply != tokenCreationCap) throw;
       // move to operational
+      // BK Ok
       isFinalized = true;
       uint256 poolBalance = this.balance; // Store the eth balance of the entire pool.
       uint256 feeBalance = poolBalance.div(massFee);